Nonadiabatic H-Atom Scattering Channels on Ge(111) Elucidated by the Hierarchical Equations of Motion: Discussion

-To further validate this assessment, Figure~\ref{fig:PEloss_vs_Exp} compares the simulated energy-loss distributions at $\eta = 3$~eV for different incident energies with the experimental data from Fig.~1 of Ref.~\citenum{kruger23}.
+To further validate this assessment, Figure~\ref{fig:PEloss_vs_Exp} compares the simulated energy-loss distributions at $\eta = 3$~eV for different incident energies with the experimental data from Fig.~1 of Ref.~\citenum{kruger23} (see the Supporting Information for a version of Figure~\ref{fig:PEloss_vs_Exp} that also includes the $\eta = 1$~eV results).
 Overall, our simulations reproduce the key features of the experimental energy-loss channel.
 In particular, all curves correctly show that the minimum energy loss corresponds to the gap energy.
 Some deviations remain: at $E_{in} = 0.99$~eV, the simulation overestimates the high energy-loss intensity due to contributions from low-energy distribution near $E \to 0$.
 This effect diminishes at higher incident energies as these components become less significant.
 At $E_{in} = 1.92$~eV, the simulated distribution nearly coincides with the experiment.
 For $E_{in} = 6.17$~eV, the results slightly overestimate the low-energy-loss intensity, whereas beyond the peak the distribution closely matches the experimental data.
 These deviations may reflect limitations of our model PES and parameters, yet the overall agreement demonstrates that our simulations capture the essential mechanisms of the energy-loss process.
+This agreement should nonetheless be interpreted with caution, as the one-dimensional model represents only rest-atom scattering and does not include other surface sites.

 Since nearly all of the scattered wavepacket populates the energy-loss channel for $\eta=3$~eV, we further speculate that the two channels observed experimentally originate from collisions at different surface sites.
 Specifically, collisions of H with the surface rest atoms predominantly result in scattering through the energy-loss channel, while the elastic scattering channel mainly arises from collisions with other surface sites.
 Furthermore, the experimentally observed dependence of the branching ratio on $E_{\rm in}$ likely reflects the fact that changing the incident energy alters the relative probabilities of collisions at different surface sites.
 This finding provides direct support for the proposed site-specific scattering mechanism.\cite{kruger24,zhu24}